palaeoverse/palaeoverse/CONTRIBUTING.md

 ## Community space

-We appreciate that GitHub is not a platform for everyone and have set up a [Google Group](https://groups.google.com/g/palaeoverse) where the `palaeoverse` can also be discussed and issues raised.
+We appreciate that GitHub is not a platform for everyone and have set up a [Google Group](https://groups.google.com/g/palaeoverse) where the `palaeoverse` R package can also be discussed and issues raised.

 ## Code of Conduct